ipc-sim/rigid-ipc/README.md

 The only exceptions to this are:

-* [Boost](https://www.boost.org/): We currently use the interval arithmetic library for interval root finding and the filesystem library for path manipulation.
+* [Boost](https://www.boost.org/): We currently use the interval arithmetic library for interval root finding

 ## Scenes